Claudio Barragán

 Claudio Barragán Escobar (born 10 April 1964) is a Spanish former professional footballer who played as a striker.
-He is the caretaker manager of Eldense.
+He is currently a manager.

 His career was closely associated to Elche as both a player and manager, but he was also an important part of the Deportivo de La Coruña teams of the 90s.
 He amassed La Liga totals of 259 games and 66 goals over nine seasons, also representing in the competition Mallorca and Salamanca, and added 181 matches and 32 goals in the Segunda División.

 Barragán appeared for Spain in 1992 and 1993.
 He started working as a coach in 2008.

 Club career

-Known as Claudio in his playing days, he was born in Manises, Province of Valencia, and made his senior debut at only 16 with local Levante UD.
-He scored three goals over two full Segunda División seasons – being relegated in 1982 – and was also loaned to lowly AgD Ceuta.
+Known as Claudio in his playing days, he was born in Manises, Province of Valencia, and made his senior debut at only 16 with local Levante.
+He scored three goals over two full Segunda División seasons – being relegated in 1982 – and was also loaned to lowly Ceuta.

-In summer 1984, Claudio signed for neighbouring Elche CF, making his La Liga debut on 18 November 1984 in a 1–0 away loss against RCD Español and finishing his first season with 18 games and two goals, including one in a 6–1 defeat at Real Madrid as the team were eventually relegated; he would achieve another promotion with the club in 1988, followed by immediate relegation.
+In summer 1984, Claudio signed for neighbouring Elche, making his La Liga debut on 18 November 1984 in a 1–0 away loss against Español and finishing his first season with 18 games and two goals, including one in a 6–1 defeat at Real Madrid as the team were eventually relegated; he would achieve another promotion with the club in 1988, followed by immediate relegation.

-After two top-flight seasons in RCD Mallorca, reaching the Copa del Rey final in 1990–91, Claudio joined Deportivo de La Coruña in the 1991 off-season.
+After two top-flight seasons in Mallorca, reaching the Copa del Rey final in 1990–91, Claudio joined Deportivo de La Coruña in the 1991 off-season.
 He netted ten times in 34 matches in his first year as the Galicians narrowly avoided relegation, beating Real Betis in the promotion/relegation playoffs.

 In the following summer, however, the club bought Brazilians Bebeto and Mauro Silva, amongst others, and Super Depor came to fruition, achieving two top-two and one top-three finishes.
-Claudio formed an extremely efficient attacking partnership with the former, with the pair combining for 67 league goals from 1992 to 1994; he won the only trophy of his career in 1995, the Spanish Cup against Valencia CF, and also scored four goals in nine games in the UEFA Cup over two seasons.
+Claudio formed an extremely efficient attacking partnership with the former, with the pair combining for 67 league goals from 1992 to 1994; he won the only trophy of his career in 1995, the Spanish Cup against Valencia, and also scored four goals in nine games in the UEFA Cup over two seasons.

-Claudio lost his importance in Deportivo in the 1994–95 campaign after the emergence of younger Javier Manjarín and the summer signings of Emil Kostadinov and Julio Salinas, and left the team altogether prior to the start of the following season, after the appointment of new manager John Toshack.
-Aged 31, he signed with UD Salamanca, scoring 11 goals in his first year but being relegated from the top tier.
+Claudio lost his importance at Deportivo in the 1994–95 campaign after the emergence of younger Javier Manjarín and the summer signings of Emil Kostadinov and Julio Salinas; he left the team prior to the start of the following season when new manager John Toshack was appointed.
+Aged 31, he signed with Salamanca, scoring 11 goals in his first year but being relegated from the top tier.

 In December 1996, after suffering an injury and losing his starting place with the Castile and León side, Claudio returned to Elche, helping the club to two promotions from Segunda División B before retiring professionally at the age of 36.
-After two years out of football, he played a couple of seasons with amateurs Club Deportivo Alone from Guardamar del Segura, in Alicante.
+After two years out of football, he played a couple of seasons with amateurs Alone from Guardamar del Segura, in Alicante.